Section 8 notice received. You do not have to leave.

 Landlord intends to demolish or substantially reconstruct the property and cannot do so with the tenant in occupation.

-Section 8 notice on Form 3
+Section 8 notice on the prescribed form

 Notice period must expire